aytugonan/aytugonan.github.io/_pages/publications.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====
 * Durak, H.Y., & Onan, A. (2024).
 Predicting the use of chatbot systems in education: A comparative approach using PLS-SEM and machine learning algorithms.
 Current Psychology.
 * Onan, A., & Alhumyani, H. (2024).
+FuzzyTP-BERT: Enhancing Extractive Text Summarization with Fuzzy Topic Modeling and Transformer Networks.
+Journal of King Saud University- Computer and Information Sciences.
+* Onan, A., & Alhumyani, H. (2024).
 Contextual Hypergraph Networks for Enhanced Extractive Summarization: Introducing the Multi-element Contextual Hypergraph Extractive Summarizer (MCHES), Applied Sciences.
 * Nasution, A.H., & Onan, A. (2024).
 ChatGPT Label: Comparing the Quality of Human-Generated and LLM-Generated Annotations in Low-resource Language NLP Tasks.
 IEEE Access.
 * Celikten, A., Bulut, H., & Onan, A. (2024).
 A Semantic Similarity-Based Approach for Extracting Disease-Symptom Relationships from Biomedical Literature.
 Journal of the Faculty of Engineering and Architecture of Gazi University.